aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 ### Tab Component Updates

 I updated the Tab component with a new look and feel and fixed some accessibility issues.

-A Tab can have a light, dark, or dynamic background in this new design.
+Additionally, with the new design, a Tab can have a light, dark, or dynamic background in this new design.
 When dynamic is configured, the color of the label is calculated at runtime to achieve sufficient color contrast.

 ![](/img/monster-job-view/02.jpg)